Canyon Bikes Review: German Engineering, Direct-to-Consumer Value

 Who Canyon Bikes Are For

-• MTB Riders: From XC racers (Lux) to enduro shredders (Strive).
+• MTB riders: From XC racers (Lux) to enduro riders (Strive), Canyon covers the spectrum.

 Price Range